Growing Writers:

 lead to words

 Writers can’t tell a story without words.
 Begin your writing workshop with mentor texts.
-Then ask students to think about what they read.
-Ask them to think and talk about the story THEY want to tell with the writing prompt.
-Thinking out loud, talking to a peer about what you want to write, is a simple form of prewriting that even the youngest writer can use.
+Then ask your writers to think and talk about the story they want to tell with the writing prompt.

 I’ve used these steps with writers in elementary school, junior high, high school, college, and writing workshops for adults online and in bookstores, libraries, and conferences.
 These steps are classroom-tested!
 Now you can use them in your classroom or library, too.